gdg-x/hoverboard/docs/tutorials/set-up.md

 Follow the instructions below to install, build, and run the Project Hoverboard locally in less than 15 minutes.

-## Install the Polymer Starter Kit and dependencies
+## Install the Hoverboard and dependencies

 1. Install [Node.js](https://nodejs.org/) (`node`) version 4 or above.
     Node.js includes Node Package Manager (`npm`) by default.
 The PSK